Shanya-Sahu/Shanya-Sahu/README.md

-I am a web developer with over 1.5+ years of experience in Web Development.
-I am also skilled in React.js.
-I began my journey as a web developer during my first year of graduating.
-Right now, I'm learning more about the MERN stack to improve my abilities.
-I am searching for a great opportunity to advance my career.
+Experienced web developer dedicated to mastering full-stack development.
+Currently advancing skills in Next.js to create exceptional, high-performance web applications.
+Possess 2+ years of hands-on experience in web development, driven by a passion for delivering seamless user experiences.

-- You can contact 📧 shanyasahu11@gmail.com
+- You can contact me 📧 shanyasahu11@gmail.com
 - my LinkedIn id:- https://www.linkedin.com/in/shanya-sahu-web-developer/